 Dad would say, “I was a short order cook when I was in college.
 If you work in a kitchen, at least, you don’t have to go hungry” I’d had a newspaper route for years.
 I’d sold candles, amway, other things door to door.
 I’d volunteered in the industrial Boy Scout kitchen at camp.
 I’d done my sixteenth summer at Point Breeze as a fish cleaner and pots and pans boy.
 I was, at the time, the manager/chef/only employee of a kitchen in an illegal gambling establishment called Friar Tuck’s because money was important, but I hated business.
 I hated compromise, deception, and the love of money above all else and, somehow, business had become that to me.
 Worst of all, business keeps Dads away from their kids for months at a time.
 At least, it kept my Dad away from us a lot.

 Working kitchens around the country, tutoring, teaching guitar, cab and school bus local teamster driving, chauffering a mob guy, bartending, bouncing, being a stage hand, security guarding, busking and playing songs in bars, ushering live shows, I’d had a few years of dues paying before I met my love George and we decided to play music together.
 George and Norman didn’t make much of a musical hit.
 We did write a few songs together.
 I wrote a few songs about her.
-I continued to write poetry, because I thought myself a poet.
+I just might make a collection of them and call it “George” in her honor.
+I also have to make a Dead Skunk album called “Tom and Mose” I continued to write poetry, because I thought myself a poet.
 I’d been writing since I was seven or twelve or so.
 A year later, I asked what she really wanted to do together and she said she wanted to build a theater.
 She had co-founded “Eatmore Theatre” in Huntsville, Texas.
 So, we opened The Theater of Necessity in 1981, and I made myself basically unemployable, or so it seems in retrospect.
-I’m working, on and off, to get the book “The History and Plays of the Theater of Necessity” started/finished, a chronicle of The Theater of Necessity, likely to be called, The History and Plays of the Theater of Necessity.
-To see progress on the book, please see these pages on The History and Plays of the Theater of Necessity -notes
+I’m working, on and off, to get the book “The History and Plays of the Theater of Necessity” started/finished, a chronicle of The Theater of Necessity, To see progress on the book, please see these pages on The History and Plays of the Theater of Necessity -notes

 ALL THEATER OF NECESSITY